Euphorbia Species & Cultivars:

 Euphorbia dentata (Green Poinsettia) on 9-24-21, #835-19.

 There are 40 acres here on the farm and I never know when or where a new species I haven’t identified will show up.
 This Euphorbia dentata (Green Poinsettia) showed up in the basement of the old foundation where my grandparent’s house used to be in 2021.
 I had never seen it anywhere else here and I wondered how it got in the old foundation… You just never know… Common names include Green Poinsettia, Tooth Spurge, Toothedleaf Poinsettia, and maybe more.
 I found more of these in 2022 in front of the foundation, along the ditch in front of the garden, and under an elm tree in an area that used to be the chicken yard.
 Plus, I found what I think was Euphorbia davidii along the road on the south side of the park.
 I thought the plants in the ditch were also E. davidii, but the seeds proved E. dentata.
 Hopefully, I can get seeds from the plants at the park in 2022.
 The problem is that seeds online vary from one author to another.
 Some seem to have them mixed up… I wrote a couple of curators on a particular website explaining the confusion, even on their own write-up, and received no response… Hmmm… I think I will stick with what the Missouri Plants website says.
-It seems I have a problem adding the 2022 photos until I know for sure…
+I collected seeds from plants in four locations, and they proved Euphorbia dentata according to the seeds on the Missouri Plants website.

 <<<<+>>>>